Inowrocław railway station

 Inowrocław railway station is a railway station serving the town of Inowrocław, in the Kuyavian-Pomeranian Voivodeship, Poland.
 The station opened in 1872 and is located on the Chorzów–Tczew railway and Poznań–Skandawa railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The train services are operated by PKP and Polregio.

 The station is an important junction for trains towards northern Poland, via Bydgoszcz and to eastern Poland via Toruń.
 There is a large freight yard west of the station, as well as freight lines avoiding the station.

 Modernisation

 Modernisation work of the station has been ongoing since September 2013 with it expected to be completed in 2017.

 Train services

 The station is served by the following services: